vsmolyakov/ml/README.md

 **Latent Dirichlet Allocation**

-Latent Dirichlet Allocation (LDA) is a topic model that represents a collection of documents as a mixture of multinomials (topics).
-The inference task is to learn the topics and the mixing proportions.
-The figure below shows the LDA graphical model and the log-likelihood plot comparing EM algorithm with variational bayes.
+Latent Dirichlet Allocation (LDA) is a topic model that represents each document as a mixture of topics, where a topic is a distribution over words.
+The objective is to learn the shared topic distributions and their proportions for each document.
+The figures below show the LDA graphical model, a comparison of EM and variational bayes algorithms on synthetic data and application of online VB to the 20 newsgroups dataset (11,314 docs).

 <p align="center">
 <img src="https://github.com/vsmolyakov/ml/blob/master/lda/figures/lda_merged.png"/>
 </p>

 Although both methods are susceptible to local optima, we can see that the EM algorithm achieves higher log-likelihood on synthetically generated data.
+For real data, we plot the perplexity as a function of iterations and visualize 2 out of K=10 topics.

-LDA topic model associates each word xid with a topic represented by a label zid in {1,...,K}.
-A document is represented as a bag of words (sentence structure is not preserved) and only the word counts matter.
+LDA assumes a bag of words model in which the words are exchangeable and as a result sentence structure is not preserved and only the word counts matter.
+The LDA topic model associates each word xid with a topic label zid in {1,...,K}.
 Each document is associated with topic proportions theta_d that could be used to measure document similarity.
-The global topics represented as a multinomials are learned and shared across all documents.
-The hyper-parameters alpha and eta set our prior knowledge of topic mixtures and multinomials, e.g. from previous on-line training of the model.
+The topics represented by a Dirichlet distribution are shared across all documents.
+The hyper-parameters alpha and eta capture our prior knowledge of topic mixtures and multinomials, e.g. from past on-line training of the model.

 Topic models have been applied to massive datasets thanks to scalable inference algorithms.
-In particular, on-line variational methods that sub-sample the data into mini-batches such as Stochastic Variational Inference (SVI).
+In particular, on-line variational methods that sub-sample data into mini-batches such as Stochastic Variational Inference (SVI).

-In addition, there are a number of extensions to the basic LDA model such as the correlated topic model, dynamic topic model, supervised LDA and many others.
+A number of extensions have been proposed for the original LDA model including correlated topic models, a dynamic topic model, supervised LDA and bayesian non-parametric models.

 References:
 *D. Blei, A. Ng, M. Jordan, "Latent Dirichlet Allocation", JMLR 2003*